hanxiaomax/Learncpp_CN/docs/7-14-Common-semantic-errors-in-c.md

 ??? note "关键点速记"

-In lesson [[3-1-Syntax-and-semantic-errors|3.1 - 语法和语义错误]], we covered `syntax errors`, which occur when you write code that is not valid according to the grammar of the C++ language.
-The compiler will notify you of these types of errors, so they are trivial to catch, and usually straightforward to fix.
+In lesson [[3-1-Syntax-and-semantic-errors|3.1 - 语法和语义错误]]， we covered `syntax errors`, which occur when you write code that is not valid according to the grammar of the C++ language.
+The compiler will notify you of such errors, so they are trivial to catch, and usually straightforward to fix.

 We also covered `semantic errors`, which occur when you write code that does not do what you intended.
 The compiler generally will not catch semantic errors (though in some cases, smart compilers may be able to generate a warning).